wyxfhb/jettl/README.md

 ## Examples

-A Hello World Example is here in the project in `jettl\scr\jettl.proj`.
-Run the `Main Hello World.vi` to spawn a `Queue Actor` and an `Event Actor` (acting as the front panel).
+A Hello World Example is here in the project in `jettl\src\jettl.proj`.
+Run the `Main Hello World.vi` to spawn a `Queue` and an `Event` (acting as the front panel).
 This is where you should start when learning `jettl`, by example.

 # Things Necessary To Become Successful

 - Script messages
-- Script right click menu for creating template for `Queue Actor`, creating the decorator override methods with necessary functionality
+- Script right click menu for creating template for `Queue`, creating the decorator override methods with necessary functionality
-- Script right click menu for creating template for `Event Actor`, creating the decorator override methods with necessary functionality
+- Script right click menu for creating template for `Event`, creating the decorator override methods with necessary functionality
-- For `Panel Event Actors`, dedicate message methods for `Show Panel`, `Hide Panel`, `Change Panel`
+- For `Panel Event`, dedicate message methods for `Show Panel`, `Hide Panel`, `Change Panel`
 - Interchanging panels example using the interface composition based State Pattern
 - Subpanel example
-- `Notifier Actor`
+- `Notifier jettl`
-- `Periodic Message Notifier Actor` example
+- `Periodic Message Notifier` example
-- `Channel Wire Actor`
+- `Channel Wire jettl`
 - Debug / Unit Test class wrapping.
-Some kind of diagram disable in the developed actor `Decorator.vi`, surrounding the (yet to be made) `Base Debug.lvclass`.
-That way debug code does not exist in Base classes, and is held exclusively in the `Base Debug.lvclass`.
+Some kind of diagram disable in the developed actor `Decorator.vi`, surrounding the (yet to be made) `Debug Queue.lvclass`.
+That way debug code does not exist in Base classes, and is held exclusively in the `Debug Queue.lvclass`.

 ## Documentation